portget/portdoc/docs/index.md

  ------|--------
  relation| Real-time synchronization and messaging are handled within the corresponding external library.
-For more details, please refer to the Relation documentation. backup  | Changes are saved to the backup database as they occur, ensuring that values are restored upon application restart. and values are not propagated relation messages during program execution. frame   | Can specify a frame key value to manage subsequent frames by their numerical key values. rule    | Can specify rules to manage the values of corresponding messages.
+For more details, please refer to the Relation documentation. backup  | Changes are saved to the backup database as they occur, ensuring that values are restored upon application restart. and values are not propagated relation messages during program execution. frame   | Can specify a frame key value to manage subsequent frames by their key values. rule    | Can specify rules to manage the values of corresponding messages.

 #### sample1.msg
 ```
  sayHelloMessage1 text           relation:relation1.GetArgs1 backup:true
- sayHelloMessage2 text           relation:relation1.GetArgs2 frame:1
+ sayHelloMessage2 text           relation:relation1.GetArgs2 frame:Frame1,Frame2
  sayTFalse        enum.TFalse
  ...
 ```